metallb/metallb/dev-env/README.md

 # dev-env

 This directory contains supporting files for the included MetalLB development environment.
-The environment is run using the following command from the root of your git clone:
+The environment is run using the following command from the root of your git clone, which runs MetalLB in an unconfigured state:

 ```
 inv dev-env